deepanshs/mrsimulator/docs/load_isotopomers.rst

     import os
     os.remove('isotopomers_ppm.json')

-The isotopomers from the file are
+The list of isotopomers from this file are

 .. doctest::